Wil0/translations_api/README.md

 {
     "id": 2,
     "glossary_id": 2,
-    "source_text": "translate this text"
+    "source_text": "This is a cup of coffee"
 }
 ```

 ```
 # Translations can be cheked too:

-curl --location --request GET 'http://127.0.0.1:3000/api/translations/1' \
+curl --location --request GET 'http://127.0.0.1:3000/api/v1/translations/1' \
 --header 'Content-Type: application/json' \
 --data '{
     "translation": {
-        "source_language_code": "it",
+        "source_language_code": "en",
         "target_language_code": "es",
-        "source_text": "translate this"
+        "source_text": "This is a cup of coffee"
     }
 }' | json_pp

 # Will return:

 {
-    "source_text": "This is a recruitment task.",
+    "source_text": "This is a cup of coffee", "glossary_terms": [
-    "glossary_terms": [
-        "recruitment"
+        "cup"
     ],
-    "highlighted_source_text": "This is a <HIGHLIGHT>recruitment</HIGHLIGHT> task."
+    "highlighted_source_text": "This is a white <HIGHLIGHT>cup</HIGHLIGHT>."
 }
 ```